hashicorp/mktg-webdev-challenge/README.md

 ## Acceptance Criteria / TL;DR:

 - [ ] The department tree creation function does not work.
 You will need to troubleshoot and fix it for the filtering to work as expected.
 - [ ] You should build all the components you need for this project on your own, within this project.
-While you should not use external packages we do welcome discussions on where an external package might be a better fit.
+While you should not use external packages, we do welcome discussions on where an external package might be a better fit.
 - [ ] A simple [Profile component](components/profile/index.tsx) for the people cards has already been created.
 You may modify this and any other components as needed.
   - [ ] All images on the page can be retrieved from the CMS via URLs from the graphql query.
 - [ ] We expect the page to be styled responsively so it looks great on both mobile and desktop.